 librarians are to effectively serve increasingly diverse

 communities.
-Why not take your Spring Break early this year and go
+Why not take your Spring Break and go abroad?!
+It’s a

-that students take LIS 204 and LIS 205 prior to trip.
+it's recommended that students take LIS 204 and LIS 205 prior to

 (Please note: you must arrive in Jamaica on March 1 and depart